kvakulo/Switcheroo/readme.txt

 Copyright 2009 James Sulak
 jsulak@gmail.com

+This is an ALPHA release.
+I've been happily using it in my day-to-day work, but there are still bugs and hasn't been thoroughly tested across platforms.

 Usage:

-The default keybinding for Switcheroo is Win+w.
+The default key binding for Switcheroo is Win+w.
 Pressing this key combination will bring up the Switcheroo window, which lists the titles of every open window.
 Typing filters the list.
 Press enter to switch to the selected window.

-The keybinding can be changed by right-clicking the notification icon.
+The key binding can be changed by right-clicking the notification icon.